manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ```

 Now we can do a Recovery when we enter view $v+1$ and guarantees the recoverability properties for all Broadcasts of previous views.
 Another challenge: what if Recover returns different values from several previous views, which one should the primary use?
-For example, suppose that at view 10, we recover both a proposal $p'$ from view 4 and a proposal $p''$ from view 6.
+For example, suppose that at view 10, we recover both a proposal $p'$ from view 4 and a proposal $p''$ from view 6, which one should the primary choose?

 The main Paxos algorithmic insight is:
 > **Choose the recovered value with the maximum view you hear!**